ikrauchanka/SiteReliabilityEngineering/README.md

 *“Silver Bullets”*
 - Error budget is already out.
 SRE doesn’t want to support the new feature.
 SWE says new feature is vital to company and has N-silver bullets.
 The SWE would have to have seniority and use one of their silver bullets in this case.
 DO NOT ROLLOVER.

-⚠️ ️️️Silver Bullets are treated as a failure and would require a post-mordem. ⚠️
+⚠️ ️️️Silver Bullets are treated as a failure and would require a post-mortem. ⚠️